Castleblayney: Geography

 The town lies above the western shore of Lough Muckno, the largest lake in County Monaghan.
 The River Fane flows eastwards from the lake to the Irish Sea at Dundalk in County Louth.
 As the Irish name of the lake ('the place where pigs swim') suggests, the area is associated with the Black Pig's Dyke, also known locally in parts of Counties Cavan and Monaghan as the Worm Ditch, an ancient Iron Age boundary of Ulster.

 A few miles to the north-east is the highest elevation in County Monaghan, 'Mullyash', at altitude 317 m (1,034 ft).

+Castleblayney is 26 km north-west of Dundalk.

 History

 The area was originally known as Baile na Lorgan ("town of the long low ridge"), anglicised as 'Ballynalurgan'.
 It was also sometimes called Caisleán Mathghamhna ('MacMahon Castle' or 'Castle MacMahon').

 17th and 18th centuries

 The town of Castleblayney originated in the Tudor conquest of Gaelic Ulster in the Nine Years' War of 1594–1603.
 In 1611, the Crown granted forfeited lands in the area previously ruled by the Mac Mathghamhna (MacMahon) chieftains to Sir Edward Blayney, from Montgomeryshire in Wales, for his service to Queen Elizabeth I. Sir Edward was later created The 1st Baron Blayney, in July 1621.
 King James VI & I had already granted him appropriated Augustinian church land (or 'termon') at Muckno Friary on the northeastern side of the lake in the Churchill area (Mullandoy) in 1606/7.
 The small town 'founded' by Sir Edward Blayney in 1611 or 1612 is recorded as being called Castleblayney at least as early as 1663.

 Muckno is also the name given to the Catholic parish (St. Mary's, Castleblayney, and St Patrick's, Oram, just three miles north-east of the town), which is part of the Diocese of Clogher.
 The Church of Ireland parish is also called Muckno (St Maeldoid's), and is part of the Church of Ireland Diocese of Clogher.

 In 1762 a demonstration occurred in the town accompanied by a threatening military presence.
 This was connected with the 'Oakboys' movement that was active in the county.
 The protest was about compulsory work – to repair public roads as well as private roads and avenues in demesnes owned by the gentry – that was exacted from agricultural labourers for no wages.